nikheal2/kubectl-ai/README.md

 # Use 2.5 flash (faster) model
 kubectl-ai --quiet --model gemini-2.5-flash-preview-04-17 "check logs for nginx app in hello namespace"

+# Use --oc flag to use oc (Openshift CLI) for all commands
+kubectl-ai --oc --model gemini-2.5-pro-exp-03-25
 ```

 <details>